 In risky bid, Trump stokes racial rancor to motivate voters

-NEW YORK (AP) — President Donald Trump is wielding America’s racial tensions as a reelection weapon, fiercely denouncing the racial justice movement on a near-daily basis with language stoking white resentment and aiming to drive his supporters to the polls.
+NEW YORK (AP) — President Donald Trump is wielding America’s racial tensions as a reelection weapon, denouncing the racial justice movement on a near-daily basis with language stoking white resentment and aiming to drive his supporters to the polls.

 “It’s not about who is the object of the derision or the vitriol.
 The actual issue is understanding the appeal to white resentment and white fear,” said Eddie Glaude, chair of the Department of African American studies at Princeton University.
 “It’s all rooted in this panic about the place of white people in this new America.”